Our Research Projects

 Description: Cardiovascular disease contributes to 10-15% of deaths among people living with HIV in North America, and HIV-infected women have a 50% greater relative risk for incident cardiovascular disease than HIV-infected men.
 Older HIV-infected women in particular face unique challenges that may impede adherence to healthy lifestyle behaviors and increase the risk of cardiovascular disease.
 However, no existing lifestyle interventions target older HIV-infected women.

-In this study, we will:
+In this study, we:

 Identifying critical elements of discussions between providers, patients & families at end of life